 Cicadas

-Periodical Cicadas are emerging in 2024.
+Periodical Cicadas

 For the first time since 1803, Brood XIX and XIII will CO-EMERGE.
 Brood XIX and XIII are comprised of all 7 described species of periodic cicada: Magicicada septemdecim, M.cassini, M.septendecula, M. tredecim, M. neotredecim, M. tredecassini, M. tredecula.
 While broods XIX and XIII do not appear on the Ohio map this time around, some stragglers may pop up in the southwest of the state.